pedro-tofani/Database-migration-service-aws/README.md

 ##### Infrastructure:
 * S3 bucket: where the parquet files are stored
 * RDS instance: a postgres instance that the data will be copied from.
 To populate the database the script "insert.py" should be executed.
-It is tresponsible for connecting to the instance and the insert random data to the database.
+It is responsible for connecting to the instance and insert random data to the database.
 * DMS instance: a database migration service that will be used to copy the data from the RDS instance to the S3 bucket.

 ##### Possible scenarios:
-We discussed discussed three scenarios that could be done to perform the database duplication.
+We discussed three scenarios that could be done to perform the database duplication.
 * Scenario 1:
   Get the data from the RDS instance and just create a simple copy of the data to another RDS instance.
-  In real projects this scenario would work for small amount of that and few people using tools for querying the database replica.
+  In real projects this scenario would work for small amount of data and few people using tools for querying the database replica.
-  Has the advantage of being cheap, but becomes as the amount of data grows it is harder to scale (vertical scaling) and the queries are too slow.
+  Has the advantage of being cheap, but as the amount of data grows it is harder to scale (vertical scaling) and the queries are too slow.

 ![scenario1](scenario1.png)